 Strange as it may seem, it took the league founders a lot of time to come up with the idea to integrate the club from Quebec to WHA.
-In the beginning, they dreamt of Californian sun, and they even reached an agreement about the team in San Francisco.
+In the beginning, they dreamt of the Californian sun, and they even reached an agreement about the team in San Francisco.
 They also created a nickname; however, their dream didn’t come true.
 It turned out that Californian people ran out of money before the beginning of the first season.
 The club had to find a new home, so they came up with Quebec.

 Naturally, the most French team of all French teams should be properly named.
 After thinking for a while, fans named their new favorite club “Nordiques.”
 This nickname is more than logical because Quebec was the northernmost city in NHL and WHA.
 Except for Edmonton and Calgary.
 Also, Vancouver and Winnipeg.
 But it was northern.
 Very northern.

 It was the 1990s.
 The Canadian dollar was dropping, the competition with “Montreal” wasn’t met, the arena was obsolete, the hockey players didn’t feel enthusiastic about the country town where nobody speaks English.
-As a result, after the government of Quebec refused to provide the club with financial assistance, “Nordiques” was sold to Denver’s group of investors.
+As a result, after Quebec’s government refused to provide the club with financial assistance, “Nordiques” was sold to Denver’s group of investors.
 This happened right after the loss in a playoff in 1995.
 On June 1, 1995, the team was relocated to Denver and renamed the “Colorado Avalanche.”

 New owners decided to give the team a new nickname in Denver.
 Rumor had it that it would be “Rocky Mountain Extreme.”
 These nicknames were also considered: Bears, Cougars, Renegates, Outlaws.
 However, all of them got a lot of negative feedback.
 The new nickname was extravagant anyways – “Colorado Avalanche,” which is understandable as avalanches in the Rocky Mountains are rather common.

-Logo for Colorado Avalanche was well suited, and there was a bigfoot print on the shoulders.
+The logo for Colorado Avalanche was well suited, and there was a bigfoot print on the shoulders.

 Meaning and History